Skip to main content

 - Slice off the root of the garlic head, expose each individual clove, rub the cut side with some olive oil, and wrap in foil;

-- Roast the squash together with the garlic for 45 - 50 minutes, or until the squash is buttery soft and the edges are ever so slightly browned;
+- Roast the squash and garlic for 45 - 50 minutes, or until the squash is buttery soft and the edges are ever so slightly browned;

 - Meanwhile, finely chop the onion and apple, in a thick pot, and sauté them with a drizzle of olive oil over medium heat, take some time and let them caramelize, don't stir too often;